yiliu30/bench-omni-wan/docs/vbench_dimensions.md

 Uses Tag2Text model to recognize the scene type in video frames, then matches against the prompted scene.

 #### `human_action` — UMT (ViT-L)
 Uses UMT (Unified Multimodal Transformer) for action recognition.
-Classifies the action in the video and checks if it matches the prompted action.
+Classifies the action in the video and checks whether it matches the action label parsed from the filename, not `--prompt`.

 ## Scoring